ozencb/lab/README.md

 ## Why?

-Thought I like Codepen, I like keeping my stuff in one single place
+Though I like Codepen, I like keeping my stuff in one single place